DPDC Organizational Chart and Brief History

 HOW TO EAT AN ELEPHANT

 DuPage County has consistently grown in Democratic turn out over the last decade defying the former conventional wisdom.
 Here’s where we are now and scroll down to see where we started.

-March 2016: the second highest number of Democrats (126K) turned out for the primary!
-We have 32 candidates up and down the ballot in the last 8 years where before, in DuPage, we had a single state senator to represent about 15 precincts.
+March 2016: the second highest number of Democrats in history (126K) turn out for the primary!
+We have elected 32 candidates up and down the ballot in the last 8 years where before, in DuPage, we had a single state senator to represent about 15 precincts.

 November 2008: 55% of voters in DuPage County cast their ballot for Democrat Barack Obama for President of the United States.
 He is the first Democrat to win in DuPage since 1960 and did so by a double-digit margin, which bodes well for parity in governmental control to come to DuPage sooner rather than later.
-The DPDC had three winners in the 2008 County Board races, first time that many Dems had won since Watergate.
+The DPDC procures 3 seats in the 2008 County Board races, first time that that many Dems had won since Watergate.

 February 2008: 55% of all voters in DuPage County pulled Democratic ballots in the February’s primary.